 This analysis focuses solely on bending stroke, as the torsional stroke of the flexible joints is expected to be minimal given the absence of vertical rotation requirements.

-The required angular stroke for both fixed and mobile joints is calculated to be 1 mrad.
+The required angular stroke for both fixed and mobile joints is estimated to be equal to 1 mrad.
 This specification will guide the design of the flexible joints.